MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-wechat-channel.md

 5. Select **Save**.
 The details are saved, and data is populated in the **Step 3: Callback information** section.

-6. Copy the information that's displayed in the boxes.
+6. Copy the information displayed in the boxes.
 This step is required for only WeChat service account.

 #### Modify settings for a specific WeChat account